The Most Effective & Recommended Ways to Get Out of Debt Quickly

 3. Pay Off Your Most Expensive Debts First

-One of the smartest strategies for getting out of debt is to make minimum payments on all of your debts and credit cards except for one.
-Chose the one debt that is charging you the most interest and focus all of your extra payments on paying that one off first.
+One of the most effective ways to get out of debt is to make minimum payments on all your debts and credit cards—except for one.
+Focus all your extra payments on the debt with the highest interest rate first.

 4. Buy a Quality Used Car Rather than a New One